uccser/cs-unplugged/docs/source/developer/website_design.rst

 We use Kordac to convert Markdown files to HTML.
 To override a default Kordac template, add a new HTML file to ``utils/custom_converter_templates/<processor-name>.html``.

-The file name must correspond to the name of a processor in Kordac.
+The template file name must correspond to the name of a processor in Kordac (for example: ``image.html``, or the name of a supporting template specified in Kordac documentation (for example: ``relative-image-link.html``).
 A list of the available processors is available in the `Kordac Documentation`_.

 .. _django-bootstrap-breadcrumbs: http://django-bootstrap-breadcrumbs.readthedocs.io/en/latest/